-This is the story of a country - a country built on oil.
+This is the story of a country - a country that's built on oil.

 Modern Saudi Arabia has been a single resource economy since the discovery of black gold in 1938.
 Its successive governments have introduced 10 development plans so far, the first in 1970, the latest in 2015.